Skyrmion-vortex pairing and vortex-drag induced Skyrmion Hall effect: Introduction

-In this work, we begin with a theoretical model akin to that introduced in a preceding study~\cite{Mukherjee:2024tih}.
-The model consists of a nonlinear sigma model coupled to the Landau–Ginzburg theory of superconductivity through a spin–magnetic-field interaction (SMFI) term, augmented by an additional direct coupling term (discussed in Section~\ref{sec-iii}).
-The inclusion of this direct coupling term is pivotal for formulating a dual theory.
-As will be demonstrated, the dual formulation features an emergent gauge field mediating the interaction between Skyrmion and vortex excitations.
-Depending on the field configuration, this interaction can be attractive for Skyrmion-antivortex or anti-Skyrmion-vortex pairs, leading to the formation of bound states.
+In this work, we begin with a theoretical model akin to that introduced in a preceding study~\cite{Mukherjee:2024tih} by the author.
+The model consists of a nonlinear sigma model coupled to the Landau–-Ginzburg theory of superconductivity through a spin--magnetic-field interaction (SMFI) term, augmented by an additional direct coupling term (discussed in Section~\ref{sec-iii}).
+The inclusion of this direct coupling term is pivotal for formulating a dual description to be presented in this article.
+As will be demonstrated, the dual theory features an emergent gauge field mediating an interaction between the Skyrmion and the vortex excitations.
+Depending on the field configuration, this interaction can be attractive for the Skyrmion-antivortex or anti-Skyrmion-vortex pairs, leading to the formation of bound states.
 Notably, this direct coupling, essential for realizing the dual mapping, has not been explored previously in the context of magnetic systems to our knowledge, making the duality developed here novel.
-(For comparison, see \cite{PhysRevLett.64.1313}~for an analogous duality in fermionic systems.)
-The dual theory provides a natural framework to study the coupled dynamics of Skyrmion-vortex bound states via coupled Thiele-type equations and offers a theoretical avenue to explore BKT-like unbinding transitions of these composite excitations--an exciting new direction in the field.
+(For comparison, see \cite{PhysRevLett.64.1313}~for an analogous duality in fermionic systems.)\\